laurent-lao/setting-up-fprime/README.md

 ```
 Running the application as part of the development ground data system is shown below.

 The user can also install a cross-compile.
+(Small edit from the F' docs to specify the BBB build)
 ```
 cd fprime/Ref
-fprime-util install raspberrypi
+fprime-util install bbb
 ```

 ## Creating Implementation Stubs